codermrrob/CoffeeShop.Agency/README.md

 Because this is completely experimental it is currently implemented in a Jupyter notebook.

-Check the [Agency Swarm](https://github.com/VRSEN/agency-swarm) repo for more information on the underlying technology and how to use it.
+Check the [Agency Swarm](https://github.com/VRSEN/agency-swarm) repo for more information on the underlying framework and how to use it.

 ## The Data